benjaminezequiel/website/src/content/projects/personal_brand.md

 thumbnail: /images/02-personal-brand/thumbnail.jpg
 description: 'An inside look at building my visual identity – how a bit of self-exploration and countless typography sketches evolved into a fluid, shape-shifting brand.'
 tags:
-  - 'Branding'
+  - 'branding'
-  - 'Graphic Design'
+  - 'graphic-design'
 ---

-### Preface
+### Introduction

-There's something particularly challenging about creating your own brand as a designer.
-While we usually spend our days helping others express their ideas - which can sometimes be a big struggle on its own - turning that energy inwards brings its own set of difficulties.
+There's something _particularly challenging_ about creating your own brand.
+As designers, we usually spend days helping others communicate their ideas, but turning that energy towards your own expression brings a new set of obstacles.
+The process of being both the **client and designer** taught me new lessons I wasn't expecting.

-I waited a while to share this project, partly because I wanted it to be perfect, and partly because I wasn't sure how to add something meaningful to an already noisy digital world (which also made me delay this website launch quite a bit).
+I've had this project ready for a while now, but I wasn't sure what I wanted to do with it.
+The internet [signal-to-noise ratio](https://en.wikipedia.org/wiki/Signal-to-noise_ratio) is already pretty bad, and I really didn't want to push it further.
+But I also really wanted to "put my flag on the moon", share my perspective on design, and explore the very specific things that fascinate me - things that might resonate with you too.

-But recently, I was reminded that good work doesn't come from waiting for the perfect moment.
+As always, good work doesn't come from waiting for the perfect opportunity.
 Like any design project, it's about making decisions, learning from them, and eventually moving on.
-So here it is: my brand, a reflection of both my professional practice and personal experience, a little mark saying _'I am here, I exist'_ – and maybe I love some of the very specific things you love too.
+In this case study, I'll walk you through my process, struggles, and discoveries - hoping you might find something useful for your own journey.

 ---